Common Origin of Warm Dark Matter and Dark Radiation: Conclusions

+In this work we have presented a cosmological model in which the dark radiation and warm dark matter, two of the most commonly studied extensions to the stanrdard $\LC$ model, have a common origin as the early decay products of an unstable massive particle.
+This simple scenario, which we dubbed COWaRD and is well motivated in particle physics, has effects on cosmological observables that are different from those effects that arise from the naive combination of dark radiation and warm dark matter.

+Among these, the inversion of the well-known correlation between the amount of DR, parameterized by $\DN$, and the amount of large scale structure, parameterized by $\sigma_8$, is the most striking.
+Indeed, while in most dark radiation scenarios a positive $\DN$ indirectly results in an increase of matter abundance and thus of $\sigma_8$; our COWaRD model correlates the dark radiation abundance with the time at which the warm dark matter becomes non-relativistic.
+Thus, larger $\DN$ corresponds to larger free-streaming lenghts for the warm dark matter, which results in a suppression of large-scale structure and therefore a smaller $\sigma_8$.
+Future S4-CMB experiments will probe and maybe even detect small values of $\DN$, which would provide a way to falsify our COWaRD scenario: non-zero $\DN$ immeditaley requires, within our framework, an anti-correlated signal in $\sigma_8$.
+The fact that there is currently a tension between indirect and direct determinations of $\sigma_8$ makes this a tantalizing prospect.

+Finally we want to draw attention to a conclusion of a more general nature.
+In cosmology it is common to consider extensions to the $\LC$ framework, such as dark radiation or warm dark matter, as stand-alone phenomenological models whose observable consequences are firmly established.
+However, as COWaRD demonstrates, the actual realization or embedding of these extensions into particle physics models can yield results that are different from, if not in direct contradiction with, those that could be drawn from the naive combination of said extensions.
+We therefore consider the overlap between cosmological and particle physics models as fertile ground for interesting and novel effects on cosmological observables.

-{\bf Acknowledgments.}--- We thank Lawrence Hall, Benjamin Horowiz, and Kathryn Zurek for collaboration in the early stages of this work and David Pinner for useful discussions.
+{\bf Acknowledgments.}--- We thank Lawrence Hall, Benjamin Horowiz, and Kathryn Zurek for collaboration in the early stages of this work, David Pinner for useful discussions, and Thejs Brinckmann for {\tt MontePython} technical support.
 Part of this research was conducted using computational resources and services at the Center for Computation and Visualization at Brown University.
 M.B.A. would like to thank Boston University for its hospitality, and the Boston University Shared Computing Cluster (SCC) in the MGHPCC for the computing resources used in the early stages of this project.
 The work was supported in part by the NASA grant 80NSSC18K1010 (M.B.A.), the DoE Early Career Grant DE-SC0019225 (R.C.), the DoE grant DE-SC0009988 (K.H.) and the Raymond and Beverly Sackler Foundation Fund (K.H.).